 You can read its full text.

-Rémi Chéno is French and lives in Cairo.
+Rémi Chéno is French and lives in France.

 Born in 1959, he is a Dominican priest.
 He has been a student chaplain at the French “Grandes écoles”.
 He has a PhD in theology from the University of Strasbourg, and has been teaching dogmatic theology in the Faculty of theology at the Catholic University of the West (Angers, France) and was a member of the research team EA 4377 (Catholic theology and religious sciences).
 He was also the head of the PhD studies in this faculty.